cesar-rayo/python_selenium/README.md

 Scenario: Basic DuckDuckGo Search
     Given the DuckDuckGo home page is displayed
-    When the user searches for "home"
+    When the user searches for "panda"
-    Then the search results title contains "home"
+    Then the search results title contains "panda"
-    And the search result query is "home"
+    And the search result query is "panda"
-    And the search result links pertain "home"
+    And the search result links pertain "panda"

 # Running tests